mentria-ai/website/.github/OCTOBEATS-SETUP-GUIDE.md

 The workflow will automatically:
 1. ✅ Validate your permissions and issue labels
 2. 🔍 Extract parameters from your issue description
-3. 🖥️ Check ACE-Step server status
+3. 🖥️ Check OctoBeats server status
 4. 🎵 Generate audio using your parameters
 5. 📥 Download the generated audio file
 6. 🌿 Create a new branch with the audio